 - Additional evidence for dispute (other than tracking information)

 - Any communication between the sender and recipient

 - Accept liability for the chargeback

-Please note: You’ll only be able to use a bank account in this instance.
-Once the funds have posted in your account, please reach out to us directly and we’ll be glad to lift the frozen status from your account.
+- Please note: You’ll only be able to use a bank account in this instance.
+Once the funds have posted to your account, please reach out to us directly and we’ll be glad to lift the frozen status from your account.

 If the payment in question was not authorized, please feel free to contact us and we can look into the matter further for you.
 In this event, please be sure to provide as much detail as possible about the unauthorized activity.